NatLibFi/finna-ui-components/source/components/molecules/forms/finna-multiselect/finna-multiselect.md

 `labelText` Translation for the label element.

-`label` Aria-label for the UL element.
+`description` Aria-label for the UL element.

 `placeholder` Placeholder text for search input.